 Despite widespread awareness around cyber security, there’s a reason why cyber-attacks are still so effective: hackers continue to stay one step ahead.
 Attackers continue to increase their level of sophistication and there are now dozens of different ways that hackers can attempt to get their hands on your data.

-With ever-sophisticated cyber-attackers ready to pounce at every turn, the threat is immense.
+Time for a transition With ever-sophisticated cyber-attackers ready to pounce at every turn, the threat is immense.
 Late last month, Florida newspaper The Tampa Bay Times suffered a Ryuk ransomware attack Thursday, making it the latest major victim of the notorious ransomware family that continues to rise in popularity.

 The Tampa Bay Times chief digital officer Conan Gallaty said the paper had “a lot of plans for systems that go down,” and that its priority was in restoring and securing operations.